-This pecan pie tart recipe is an easy, elegant holiday dessert!
-Make this pecan tart recipe for your next gathering!
-And if you enjoy this tart recipe, you’ll love my Brown Butter Sweet Potato Pie, my Deep Dish Caramel Apple Pie, and my Pumpkin Mousse Pie with Maple Cookie Crust!
+And if you enjoy this tart recipe, you’ll love my Brown Butter Sweet Potato Pie, my Deep Dish Caramel Apple Pie, and my 45 Best Cookies for Cookie Exchange!

 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.

+Move over, pumpkin pie!
 For the holidays, you can't go wrong with a great pecan pie!
 This is my go-to pecan pie recipe, scaled down to a tart pan for a smaller-batch dessert with a more elegant presentation.
-It's perfect for your low-key Thanksgiving celebrations and special dinners all throughout the holiday season!
+Enjoy it with a scoop of vanilla ice cream, or as is!
+Either way, it's perfect for your Thanksgiving dinner and special celebrations all throughout the holiday season!

 Should I prebake my pie crust for pecan pie?

 - pie crust - as always, I used my flaky all-butter pie crust recipe for this pecan pie tart.
-You can also use your favorite homemade or store-bought roll-up pie crust as well.
+You can also use your favorite homemade or store-bought roll-up pie pastry dough as well.

 - melted butter - you can also brown your butter for an added rich, nutty flavor, but I've found that it doesn't make a big difference in flavor in this tart.

-- pecans - we're using both pecan halves and finely chopped pecans in this recipe, so that we can have pecans throughout our filling and also neatly arranged on top for that stunning pecan pie look!
+- pecans - we're using both pecan halves and finely chopped pecans in this recipe, so that we can have pecans throughout our filling and also have whole pecans neatly arranged on top for that stunning pecan pie look!

 - light corn syrup - if you can't find corn syrup, you can also use maple syrup as an alternative.
 It will give a slightly different texture and a stronger maple flavor, but it should still work!

-- brown sugar - I typically use light brown sugar in this recipe, but either light or dark would be great!
+- brown sugar - I typically use light brown sugar in this recipe, but either light or dark brown sugar would be great!

 - eggs - the eggs help to produce that sweet filling that is the signature flavor and texture of pecan pie!